Towards zero-emission electricity generation

 - The total capacity of the caverns used for thermal energy storage is 210,000 m3.

 - The TES facility has a charge and discharge capacity of 100 MW.

 In the future, the TES facility can be utilised regardless of the production method.
-The flexibility afforded by the TES facility is a key factor in EPV’s energy generation system and will continue to be, even after the life cycle of the current plants has come to an end.
+The flexibility afforded by the facility is a key factor in EPV’s energy generation system and will continue to be, even after the life cycle of the current plants has come to an end.
 The technology constructed on the site will be easy to modernise and adapt for new purposes as required.
-For example, the potential future hydrogen project will be connected to it, and the caverns can be heated using wind, solar or some other renewable energy source, while utilising electric boiler technology.
+For example, the potential future hydrogen project will be connected to it, and the cavern fluid can be heated using wind, solar or some other renewable energy source, while utilising electric boiler technology.